lykelly19/DNAProgram/README.md

 # DNAProgram
-New Project for Translation and Transcription (for fun program to help in AP Bio)
+New Project for Translation and Transcription (rainy-day / for-fun program to help in AP Bio)